-After its controversial arrival on Channel 4 last year, The Great British Bake Off is coming back for a second series on the channel - and its ninth overall - very soon.
+After its controversial arrival on Channel 4 last year, The Great British Bake Off is back for a second series on the channel - and its ninth overall.

-Here's everything we know so far, including when Bake Off is back, who's hosting this year, and how to apply to compete in the next series.
+Here's everything you need to know, including when the Bake Off final is, who's hosting this year, and how to apply to compete in the next series.

 In these modern times, you don't just have to watch the bakers struggle with a technical recipe the traditional way.
 Instead, you can watch on All 4 – live or on-demand with catch-up through a wide range of devices including smart TVs, games consoles, media streamers, phones and tablets.

 Only three people get to make it to the final stage of the Bake Off contest, and we finally know our finalists for 2018: Kim-Joy, Rahul, and Ruby.